surbhitt/qaahl/README.md

 # Introduction

-Qaahl a simple webcrawler that can generate a graphical view of the crawled path. <br>
+Qaahl a simple webcrawler that can generate a graphical view of the crawled path.
 More of a visualization of how various hyperlinks connect.
-A module to scrap the pages<br>crawled and to interact with the web.<br>
+A module to scrap the pages crawled and to interact with the web.
 Depth limited crawling.
 Multithreading to be implemented.

 <p align="center">
 <img src="./assets/qaahl_screen.png">